-Cait McCarthy (she/her) joins the School of Architecture in Fall 2022 as a Part-Time Instructor.
-She will teach Architectural Design III, Architectural Design IV, and Architectural Drawing for Non-Majors.
+Cait McCarthy (she/her) joined the School of Architecture in Fall 2022 as a Part-Time Instructor.

 McCarthy is co-founder of office office, a design practice which develops multi-scalar projects that seek to defamiliarize everyday objects, materials and spaces.
 Through exhibitions, installations, and projects, the practice engages in a dialogue between image and object to consider how conventional and non-conventional modes of making can radically alter our perceptions and understandings of the subject itself.
 Prior to joining Syracuse University, McCarthy was a Teaching Associate at Cornell University College of Architecture, where she taught first year undergraduate and introduction to architecture design studios.
 Before founding office office, she most recently practiced at OMA in New York and Neil M. Denari Architects in Los Angeles.